 with young people the full range of issues related to sexual health."

-However, the FRC "strongly encourages" sex-ed providers to promote only sexual abstinence information to preadolescents.
-They advocate not sharing information that will reduce the chances of pregnancy or
+However, like most conservative para-church organizations, the FRC "strongly encourages" sex-ed providers to promote only sexual abstinence information to preadolescents.
+They advocate not including information that will reduce the chances of pregnancy or

 STD transmission through safer sex techniques in the event that individual teen